-I feel a little more qualified to talk about romantic relationships than I did a year ago, so I say: let’s do this.
-I think romantic relationships are such a volatile subject because to really understand it, you have to experience it yourself.
-No advice that anyone else gives you is really going to get through to you until that happens You can listen to what people tell you, you can try your best to follow through with whatever advice they give you, but until you learn that particular bit of advice yourself, you’ll never understand why you were doing it in the first place.
-Or, with some things, you can’t do them WITHOUT first truly understanding.
+I feel a little more qualified (I’m never qualified) to talk about romantic relationships than I did a year ago, so I say: let’s do this.
+I think romantic relationships are such a volatile subject, because to really understand it, you have to experience it.
+No advice that anyone else gives you is really going to get through to you until that happens.
+You can listen to what people tell you, you can try your best to follow through with whatever advice they give you, but until you learn it, until you’re hit in the face with why that is something you should do, you’ll never understand the reason for it.
+Some things, you can’t even do them without understanding.

 I think a lot of success has to do with how open you are with the other person and how willing you are to work through your issues together.
 I can say that in my last relationship, I was pretty secretive, and I had my reasons, but that’s who I am and I can’t change it.
 Can I?
 I have my secrets and I need to keep my secrets.
 I have to keep some things to myself.
 I don’t know if I can unlearn that or not.
 I don’t know if I should try.
 I can feel myself doing it again already, maybe more than ever, and I feel terrible about it but I can’t stop.